Unfolding the Majestic Beauty of Chocolate Hills in Bohol

 Q: Where are the Chocolate Hills in Bohol?

 A: The Chocolate Hills of Bohol can be seen in the towns of Sagbayan, Batuan, Carmen, Bilar, Sierra Bullones, and Valencia.
 In case you need a Chocolate Hills drawing, you now know where to find them.

 Q: Why is it called chocolate?

 A: Chocolate Hills is called such not because it’s made of chocolate but because of its color.
-In the rainy season, the grass blanketing the hills gives them a soft and lush appearance.
-While in the summer, the vegetation dies off and turns to a chocolatey brown hue, giving them their name.
+In the rainy season, the grass blanketing the hills in the Philippines gives them a soft and lush appearance.
+While in the summer, the vegetation dies off and turns to a chocolatey brown hue, giving them the name Bohol Chocolate Hills.